 Shopping At The Book Corner

 My mom and I are both book lovers, and a local bookstore is a “happy place” for us.
 Naturally, when we spotted the Book Corner while walking to dinner on Friday night, we knew we’d be back later in the weekend.
-In business for more than 60 years, the Book Corner carries bestsellers, limited editions, children’s books, travel guidebooks, gift cards, and much more.
+In business for more than 60 years, the Book Corner carries bestsellers, limited editions, children’s books, travel guidebooks, greeting cards, and much more.
 I particularly enjoyed browsing their local books section.
 In addition to the Book Corner, you’ll find clothing boutiques, gift shops, and antique and vintage shops in Bloomington.

 The Book Corner is located at 100 N. Walnut Street.
 It opens at 9 a.m. daily and closes at 5 p.m.
 Sunday, 6 p.m.
 Monday, and 8 p.m.
 Tuesday through Saturday.
 To stay updated on special events and book clubs, follow the Book Corner on Facebook and Instagram.